You're interested in becoming an au pair in Europe - what an exciting adventure!

 Whether or not you need an au pair visa depends on your nationality and the country you'll be au pairing in.

-• EU/EEA Citizens: If you are from an EU/EEA country, you typically do not need a visa to become an au pair in another EU country.
+- EU/EEA Citizens: If you are from an EU/EEA country, you typically do not need a visa to become an au pair in another EU country.
 However, always check with the entry requirements for your destination, just in case.

-• Non-EU Citizens: Most non-EU applicants (including US and UK citizens) will need to apply for a specific au pair visa.
+- Non-EU Citizens: Most non-EU applicants (including US and UK citizens) will need to apply for a specific au pair visa.
 Requirements vary by country.

 Popular au pair destinations like France, Germany, the Netherlands, and Spain have dedicated visa programs for au pairs, while other countries may require you to apply for a different type of visa.

-How do you get an au pair visa?
+How to get an au pair visa

 Applying for an au pair visa is fairly straightforward, and it all starts with knowing what you intend to do.